nik0-dev/callable-hpp/README.md

 ### An Introduction to Callables
 ___
 ```
-Designed and inspired with Godot Engine callables in mind to store functions as variables simply.
+Designed and inspired with Godot Engine callables in mind to store functions as variables in a simple way.
 ```

 ### Examples